 In Lebanon, we have one seaside road where traffic direction reverses reliably at 11am and 11pm to lower congestion and help more people get into or out of Beirut as fast as possible.
 It doesn't do miracles on very busy days, but it helps a bit.
 The idea isn't unique to us and if you live in big metropolitan U.S areas with heavy traffic on some of the highways, then you know what reversible lanes are.
+The problem is that mapping software doesn't take these lanes into consideration when planning your routes, or isn't always up-to-date on the direction or load of traffic in those lanes.
 Read More

 If you're looking for a nearby place to eat and want directions on how to get there, open Google Maps first.
 If you try using the Google Search app or the web, you probably won't get the results you want.

 You see, Search is currently having a hard time giving out directions.
 If you tap the icon underneath a restaurant, it will open up Google Maps, but after that... nothing.

 Yup, as you can see, I'm somewhere in Virginia.
 As for the nearest pizza place, it's presumably somewhere along the East Coast.

 This bug is pretty easy to replicate.
 Search for something nearby in the Google Search app or the web.
 Read More